-Over the next few weeks in maths we will be practising counting to 10 using props and lots of fun songs and rhymes to help us.
-We will be using our bear hunt story to consolidate our understanding and use of positional language to describe where they're hiding!
+Over the next few weeks in maths we will be practising counting to 20 and backwards from 10 using props and lots of fun songs and rhymes to help us.
+We will be using our bear hunt story to consolidate our understanding and use of positional language to describe where the bears are hiding!

 The children are really enjoying brushing their teeth along to the brush bus song after they come in from lunch time play!